Free reed aerophone

 A free reed aerophone is a musical instrument that produces sound as air flows past a vibrating reed in a frame.
 Air pressure is typically generated by breath or with a bellows.
-In the Hornbostel–Sachs system, it is number: 412.13 (a member of interruptive free aerophones).
+In the Hornbostel–Sachs system, it is number 412.13 (a member of interruptive free aerophones).
 Free reed instruments are contrasted with non-free or enclosed reed instruments, where the timbre is fully or partially dependent on the shape of the instrument body, Hornbostel–Sachs number: 42 (flute, reed, and brass).

 Operation

 The following illustrations depict the type of reed typical of harmonicas, pitch pipes, accordions, and reed organs as it goes through a cycle of vibration.
 One side of the reed frame is omitted from the images for clarity; in reality, the frame completely encloses the reed.
-Airflow over one side of the reed (labeled “AR”) creates a region of low pressure on that side (see the Bernoulli's principle article for details), causing the reed to flex towards the low-pressure side.
+Airflow over one side of the reed (labeled "AR") creates a region of low pressure on that side (see the Bernoulli's principle article for details), causing the reed to flex towards the low-pressure side.
 The reed frame is constructed so that the flexing of the reed obstructs the airflow, which reduces or eliminates the low-pressure region and allows the reed to flex back.

 Each time the reed passes through the frame, it interrupts air flow.
 These rapid, periodic interruptions of the air flow create the audible vibrations perceived by the listener.

 In a free-reed instrument, it is generally the physical characteristics of the reed itself, such as mass, length, cross-sectional area, and stiffness, which determine the pitch of the musical note produced.
 Of secondary importance to the pitch are the physical dimensions of the chamber in which the reed is fitted, and of the air flow.
 As an exception, the pitch of the Chinese bawu and hulusi are determined by fingering recorder-like tone holes along the instrument body.

 History

 Various free reed instruments appear to have been invented since antiquity.
 The most likely precursor to free reed aerophones is the Jew's harp, an instrument known to many cultures throughout the world, and by many names (e.g., k'uang in ancient China).
 In this instrument, the main sound producer is the vibrating reed tongue itself, rather than the air flow.

-Among the ancient instruments, the khene of Laos, the shēng of China and the shō of Japan have survived to modern times.
+Among the ancient instruments, the khene of Laos, the shēng of China and the later shō version of Japan have survived to modern times.